-High sugar content drinks and foods (even those made with honey) may increase the symptoms of urinary incontinence.
+High-sugar content drinks and foods (even those made with honey) may increase the symptoms of urinary incontinence.
 This includes artificial sweeteners as well they have been known to irritate a sensitive bladder.

-Tomato & Tomato-Based Products
+Tomatoes & Tomato-Based Products

 Food & Drink That Ease the Symptoms of Urinary Incontinence

 Now that you know what foods/beverages can irritate the urinary system, let's take a look at some choices that can actually improve it.
 A good rule of thumb is to avoid as many processed foods as possible by making meals and snacks yourself.
 Here are some options that you should include in your diet: